Which Nuts Have the Highest Phytic Acid?

 Phytic acid benefits

 Despite being classified as an anti-nutrient, phytic acid has positive health effects and can safely be a part of a balanced diet.
+The same chemical structure responsible for blocking nutrient absorption also has potent antioxidant properties.

-Reduced risk of colon cancer
+1. May reduce the risk of colon cancer

-Improved blood sugar control
+2. Improved blood sugar control

-Phytic acid is believed to support pancreatic function and balanced insulin production, lowering the risk of insulin resistance and type 2 diabetes
+Phytic acid is believed to support pancreatic function and balanced insulin production, lowering the risk of insulin resistance and type 2 diabetes.

-Reduced mineral overload
+3. Reduced mineral overload

 Because of its affinity to bind with minerals, phytic acid can support healthy nutrient levels by binding to excessive amounts of minerals in the body.

-Some people are prone to accumulate excessive levels of iron and zinc, which is associated with an increased risk of damage to DNA and chronic disease.
+Some people are prone to accumulating excessive levels of iron and zinc, which is associated with an increased risk of DNA damage and chronic disease.
+Phytates are believed to help minimize the risk of excessive iron levels and protect the body from the harmful effects of mineral overload.

-Supports digestive health
+4. Supports digestive health

-Supports bone health
+5. Supports bone health

 Phytate’s ability to bind to calcium can benefit bone health.
 It reduces the risk of osteoporosis by preventing the breakdown of calcified minerals in your bones.